piklestf2/hl-config/damage.md

 ```

 where `GetFullChargeTime()` is 4 seconds for single player.
 Additionally, the
-Tau Cannon has 0.5 seconds of idle time and consumes one unit of ammo every 0.3
+charge has 0.5 seconds of idle time and consumes one unit of ammo every 0.3
 seconds after starting the charge. [(source)][2]

 Therefore, the damage scales linearly from 0 to 200 over 4 seconds, with